 Continuing a long tradition of innovation, Clayton debuts a new state-of-the-art homebuilding facility in Norris, Tennessee, increasing quality and flexibility while reducing waste.

-Having expanded and integrated all facets of the business during the previous decade – building, selling, financing, leasing and insuring manufactured and modular homes – Clayton grows its business by delivering a superior home buying experience.
+Having expanded and integrated all facets of the business during the previous decade – building, selling and insuring manufactured and modular homes – Clayton grows its business by delivering a superior home buying experience.

 Board of directors elects Kevin Clayton president and CEO, continuing the legacy started by founder, Jim Clayton.